 "Not so with you.
 Instead, whoever wants to become great among you must be your servant."
 Matthew 20:26

 In politics, the paths to success and significance are paved with the right contacts, the right connections, and the right contributions.
-In Chicago, which was my adopted hometown for 20 years, a series of investigations and indictments have unearthed the steamier side of this cycle—political favors and premium jobs doled out in exchange for campaign funds and other perks.
-Sadly, the common defense in most of these cases is, “That’s just politics.
+Several years ago in Chicago, a series of investigations and indictments unearthed the steamier side of this cycle—political favors and premium jobs doled out in exchange for campaign funds and other perks.
+Sadly, the common defense in most of the cases was, “That’s just politics.
 It’s how things are done.”
 As one comedian aptly put it, “You know it’s cold in Chicago when the politicians have their hands in their own pockets!”

 Actually, from an earth-side point of view, there may be some advantages to a “political” approach to life.
 Our world is all about “who you know” and “What have you done for me lately?”
 We are primed early on to look out for ourselves and to do whatever it takes to not miss the big break.